DattaSujayAyyagari/Alzheimer-s-Feature-Analysis/README.md

 Alzheimer's Disease Classification with XGBoost
-This project demonstrates the use of machine learning for classifying Alzheimer's disease based on various features.
-The model employs the XGBoost classifier to distinguish between different stages of Alzheimer's disease.
+This project demonstrates the use of machine learning to classify the stages of Alzheimer's disease.
+We use the XGBoost classifier to predict and distinguish between different stages of the disease.

 Table of Contents
 Overview